shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Well, hello
-Welcome my log of "experiments" in typography, design, programming, tech, patterns and other things.
+Welcome my log of small projects in typography, design, programming, tech, patterns and other things.

 Cheers, Simon